Ysabel Duron

 Her early mantra when she launched Latinas Contra Cancer was talking about cancer won’t kill us, the silence will.

-She successfully piloted a lay community navigator program in the public health care system’s Sobrato Cancer Center in San Jose, California, dedicated to providing support and guidance for low income, Spanish-speaking patients.
-In 2008, she launched the biennial National Latino Cancer Summit bringing community together with researchers to network, learn from each other and find ways to collaborate.
+She successfully piloted a lay community navigator program in the public health care system’s Sobrato Cancer Center in San Jose, California, dedicated to providing support and guidance for low-income, Spanish-speaking patients.
+In 2008, she launched the biennial National Latino Cancer Summit, bringing the community together with researchers to network, learn from each other, and find ways to collaborate.
 In 2016 the Summit spotlighted Precision Medicine – concerned the cutting-edge science would exacerbate disparities if underserved communities could not access it.

-She is now the President of The Latino Cancer Institute (TLCI), a national network of Latino cancer service agencies addressing the community’s cancer disparities.
+She is now the President of The Latino Cancer Institute (TLCI), a national network of Latino cancer service agencies that addresses the community’s cancer disparities.